slarmoo/.github/profile/simon/simon-react/simon-react.md

 ## Test as you go

 That was a lot of changes and it is easy to make a mistake during the process.
-When you do this with your start up application you will find it easier if you start with the working app that `create-react-app` builds and then test that it runs (using `npm run start`) without error.
+When you do this with your startup application you will find it easier if you start with the working app that `create-react-app` builds and then test that it runs (using `npm run start`) without error.
 Then make sure you understand everything it is doing before it gets more complex.
 After that, make a small change, and test that it still works.
 If it does, commit that change to Git.
 That way you can see where things get broken before it gets out of hand.

 ## Study this code